Codex Ephraemi Rescriptus: History

-The codex's place of origin is unknown.
+The manuscript's place of origin is unknown.
 Tischendorf tentatively suggested Egypt.
 Tischendorf also proposed the manuscript was produced by two scribes: one for the Old Testament, and one for the New Testament.
 Subsequent research indicates there may have been a third scribe involved.
-The text has been corrected by three correctors, designated by C^{1}, C^{2}, and C^{3} (Tischendorf designated them by C*, C**, and C***).
-Sometimes they are designated by C^{a}, C^{b}, and C^{c}.
+The text has been corrected by three correctors, designated by C^{1}, C^{2}, and C^{3}, with Tischendorf designating them by C*, C**, and C***; they are sometimes designated by C^{a}, C^{b}, and C^{c}.
 The first corrector (C^{1}) worked in a scriptorium, but the exact location where any of the correctors worked is unknown.
 The first corrector's corrections are not numerous except in the Book of Sirach.

 The third and last corrector (C^{3}) likely wrote in the 800s, possibly in Constantinople (modern day Istanbul in Turkey).
 He conformed readings of the codex to ecclesiastical use, inserting many accents, breathings, and vocal notes.
 He also added liturgical directions in the margin, and worked extensively on the codex.
-The codex was subsequently washed of its text, had the pages scrapped (howbeit imperfectly), and reused in the twelfth century.
+The codex was subsequently washed of its text, had the pages scrapped (albeit imperfectly), and reused in the twelfth century.

 After the fall of Constantinople in 1453, the codex was brought to Florence by an émigré scholar.
 It belonged to Niccolo Ridolpho († 1550), Cardinal of Florence.
 After his death it was probably bought by Piero Strozzi, an Italian military leader, for Catherine de' Medici.
 Catherine brought it to France as part of her dowry, and from the Bourbon royal library it came to rest in the Bibliothèque nationale de France, Paris.
 The manuscript was rebound in 1602.

 The older writing was first noticed by Pierre Allix, a Protestant pastor.
 Jean Boivin, supervisor of the Royal Library, made the first extracts of various readings of the codex (under the notation of Paris 9) to Ludolph Küster, who published Mill's New Testament in 1710.
 In 1834–1835 potassium ferricyanide was used to bring out faded or eradicated ink, which had the effect of defacing the vellum from green and blue to black and brown.